CarterIrish/RatRunner/README.md

 ## Gameplay

-Use WASD to navigate the sewers and E to craft items.
+Use WASD to navigate the sewers and E to craft items at a workbench.
 Pick up resources by moving over them, manage limited time, and avoid enemy rats at all costs.
 With only three days to break free, every decision matters.

 ## Features